tracking-exposed/youtube.tracking.exposed/content/api-documentation.md

 `https://youtube.tracking.exposed/api/v1/related/$videoId`
 <br>
 #### Description
-Given a videoId, provides a list of videos for which the given videoId was suggested as recommended.
+Given a videoId, it provides a list of videos for which the given videoId was suggested as recommended.

 **Data unit**: _video metadata_.